 ABOUT THE DEFENSE MANUFACTURING ASSISTANCE PROGRAM

-The Defense Manufacturing Assistance Program, primarily funded by the Department of Defense’s Office of Economic Adjustment, provides support to companies and communities affected by the downsizing of the defense supply-chain.
-The University of Michigan, along with its partners, The Ohio State University and Purdue University, provide stabilization, resiliency, and diversification assistance to companies and communities across the states of Michigan, Ohio and Indiana.
+The Defense Manufacturing Assistance Program (DMAP) completed its five year programming in May 2018.
+The program provided support to companies and communities affected by the downsizing of the defense supply-chain.
+The University of Michigan, along with its partners, The Ohio State University and Purdue University, provided stabilization, resiliency, and diversification assistance to companies and communities across the states of Michigan, Ohio and Indiana.
+The program was funded primarily by the Department of Defense’s Office of Economic Adjustment.